tkareine/jekyll-minibundle/README.md

    (Use the `gems` key instead of `plugins` for Jekyll older than v3.5.0.)

-An alternative to using the `plugins` configuration option is to add `_plugins/minibundle.rb` file to your site project with this line:
+An alternative to using the `plugins` configuration option is to add the `_plugins/minibundle.rb` file to your site project with this line:

 ``` ruby